mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/60.Undeploy/default.md

 2. Select the _Administration_ tab, then _Configuration_ to access the cluster listing (figure 36)
 3. Choose the cluster where HDM is installed and select _UNINSTALL_

-_Figure 36: vCenter On-Premises Cluster Listing_
+_Figure 36: vCenter on-premises Cluster Listing_

 ![alt_text](images/image11.png?classes=content-img "image_tooltip")